The whites of your eyes (called the sclera) turn yellow when you have a condition called jaundice.

-The problem happens when there's much of a chemical called bilirubin in your body.
-It's a yellow substance that forms when red blood cells break down.
+The whites of your eyes might turn yellow when your body has too much of a chemical called bilirubin, a yellow substance that forms when red blood cells break down.
 Normally, it's not a problem.
-Your liver filters bilirubin from the blood and uses it to make a fluid called bile.
-Bile moves through thin tubes (called bile ducts) to get to your digestive tract, and then out of your body as waste.
+Your liver filters bilirubin from your blood and uses it to make a fluid called bile.
+Bile moves through thin tubes (called bile ducts) to get to your digestive tract and then out of your body as waste.

 Hepatitis is when your liver becomes inflamed.
-Often, the cause is a virus that infects liver cells, such the hepatitis A, B, or C viruses.
-The infection may be short-lived (acute) or long-term (chronic), which means it lasts for at least 6 months.
+Often, the cause is a virus that infects liver cells, such the hepatitis A, B, or C. The infection may be short-lived (acute) or long-term (chronic), which means it lasts for at least 6 months.

 These hard, pebble-like pieces of material form in your gallbladder, a small organ under your liver.
 Gallstones are the most common cause of blocked bile ducts.

 Some rare liver diseases can also block bile ducts.